linode/docs/docs/products/compute/compute-instances/guides/failover/index.md

 1. Disable Network Helper on both instances.
 For instructions, see the [Network Helper](/docs/products/compute/compute-instances/guides/network-helper/#individual-compute-instance-setting) guide.

-1. Add an additional IPv4 address _or_ IPv6 range (/64 or /56) to one of the Compute Instances.
+You may want to add an additional IPv4 address _or_ IPv6 range (/64 or /56) to one of the Compute Instances.
+Although this is not a requirement for using BGP routing tool.
 See the [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/#adding-an-ip-address) guide for instructions.
 Make a note of the newly assigned IP address. *Each additional IPv4 address costs $2 per month*.

 1. On the *other* Compute Instance, add the newly assigned IPv4 address or IPv6 range as a *Shared IP* using Linode's **IP Sharing** feature.
 See [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/#configuring-ip-sharing) for instructions on configuring IP sharing.